The Internet of Things in Manufacturing: How IoT Is Changing Manufacturing

-In order to build a system with IoT predictive maintenance in manufacturing, one must develop a proper architecture consisting of the following elements:
+In order to build a system with IoT predictive maintenance in manufacturing, IoT software development agency puts together the following elements:

 - Industrial equipment with sensors for data gathering;

-- Field gateways for data filtering and reprocessing (preferably on a cloud for safe data transmission);
+- Field gateways for data filtering and reprocessing;

 - Streaming data processor that allows continuous data flow and transmission to a data lake;